For sportstats home

 that haven’t made it into the ball-by-ball database.
 ‘Slow-scoring’ records

-long time that no centurion had ever spent only one ball in the 90s.
-However,
+time that no centurion had ever spent only one ball in the 90s.
+However, last

-100 with sixes off consecutive balls.
-He went from 78 to 100 off four legal
+with sixes off consecutive balls.
+He went from 78 to 100 off four legal balls

 covered, let me know.
 I checked Jaisimha’s 99 in 504 minutes but I don’t